samidss56/fe-test-case/README.md

 2. Fix the callback error for `onTodoMove` in `TodoList` component

-3. Add the validation for the title and the description in `todoSchema`
+3. Add the validation for the title and the description in `todoSchema`.
+And you must shown up the error like in a `description`, `alert` or whatever

 - Title: required, min 3 characters, max 20 characters
 - Description: required, min 3 characters, max 100 characters

-4. Add the any loading ui if the todo's mutation is running, e.g. `create` `move` or `delete`,
+4. Add the any loading UI if the todo's mutation is running, e.g. `create` `move` or `delete`

 #### Additional Tasks (Optional)